Positioning is one of those foundational marketing activities that you need to get right. 😬

 Now it’s time to get more specific.

-Any solid strategy is built on a foundation of truth.
+Any solid brand positioning strategy is built on a foundation of truth.
 That means learning—objectively—what your customers and prospects think about your brand, your product, and your competitors.

 There’s no substitute for speaking with these groups directly.
 In-depth, primary research is the name of the game here.
 Hold focus groups, customer interviews, and win/loss interviews with recent prospects on both sides of the finish line.